-Instructions for Gateway versions 1.10 and newer are here.
+Instructions for Gateway versions 1.7 and older are here.

 Operating system support for CentOS 8 ends in December 2021